PARIS | BARCELONA

 Focusing on Manolo Millares's notorious maturity period (1957-1972), it was the artist's major exhibition in a private gallery up until then.
 The show provided a unique opportunity to contemplate an ensemble of seventeen of Millares's arpilleras (burlap paintings).

 An exhibition of Surrealist Women is presented for the first time in Spain, embracing works by artists Valentine Hugo, Maruja Mallo, Lee Miller, Frida Kahlo, Dora Maar, Remedios Varo, Ángeles Santos and Leonora Carrington.

-Mayoral begins the commemoration of the 80th anniversary of the Pavilion of the Spanish Republic for the International Exposition of Paris, 1937, with a replica of The Reaper by Joan Miró, his great lost work.
+Mayoral commemorated the 80th-anniversary of the Spanish Republic Pavilion at the 1937 International Exposition in Paris, with a replica of "The Reaper" by Joan Miró, his great lost work.

 Miró / Calder